 The Marriage of Figaro

-The 2010/11 season brought his first proejcts with the Metropolitan Opera in productions of Don Carlo, Magic Flute and Pelléas et Mélisande and with Dallas Opera as Friar Laurence in Romeo and Juliette.
-He sppeared at Bob Jones University as Mephistopheles in Faust, in a re-engagement to the Cesky Krumlov Festival as Leporello in Don Giovanni, Alidoro in La Cenerentola with the Belleayre Music Festival, and a Verdi Requiem in Connecticut.
-This summer he sang Bruckner’s Te Deum at the Spoleto Festival.
-Last season he was Bonze in Madama Butterfly with New York City Opera and appeared in the annual Opera Gala with the Johnstown Symphony.
+His first projects with the Metropolitan Opera in productions of Don Carlo, Magic Flute and Pelléas et Mélisande and with Dallas Opera as Friar Laurence in Romeo and Juliette.
+He appeared at Bob Jones University as Mephistopheles in Faust, in a re-engagement to the Cesky Krumlov Festival as Leporello in Don Giovanni, Alidoro in La Cenerentola with the Belleayre Music Festival, and a Verdi Requiem in Connecticut.
+He sang Bruckner’s Te Deum at the Spoleto Festival and was the soloist in Stabat Mater in the Cesky Krumlov.